Jammersplit/Randy.js/README.md

 `numberOfSlices` should be a positive integer.
 Float values will be rounded to the next lowest integer.
 If `numberOfSlices` is `1` (default), the function will return an array with a single value of `sumOfSlices`.
 If `numberOfSlices` is anything below `1`, the function will return an empty array.

-`sumOfSlices` should be any positive number.
-Default value is `1`, meaning the sum of all values in the returned array will be `1`.
-Negative values will be inverted.
-A sum of `0` will lead to `0` for all values in the returned array.
+`sumOfSlices` can be any number, also negative.
+Default value is `1`.
+A sum of `0` will lead to all values in the returned array being `0`.

-The optional third parameter `maxSpread` controls how much difference is allowed among the generated array values.
+Optional third parameter `maxSpread` controls how much difference is allowed among the generated array values.
 Expects a value from `0` to `1`, with `0` meaning all slices in the returned array will be identical, and `1` meaning the largest possible variance between slices is allowed.
 Default value is `1`.

 None of the values in the returned array will be `0` (except if `sumOfSlices` is `0`).